alb3rtuk/columnist/README.md

 ### Installation

-It is up on rubygems.org so add it to your bundle in the Gemfile
+It is up on rubygems.org so add it to your bundle in the Gemfile..

 ```bash
 gem 'columnist', '>=1.0'
 ```

-or do it the old fashioned way:
+Or do it the old fashioned way..

 ```bash
 gem install columnist